open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     View:
     * Try to apply the View's stream configuration independently of any other Views registered for the same matching Instrument (i.e. Views are not merged).
-This MAY result in [conflicting metric identities](./data-model.md#opentelemetry-protocol-data-model-producer-recommendations) even if stream configurations specify non-overlapping properties (e.g. one View setting `aggregation` and another View setting `attribute_keys`, both leaving the stream `name` as the default configured by the
+This may result in [conflicting metric identities](./data-model.md#opentelemetry-protocol-data-model-producer-recommendations) even if stream configurations specify non-overlapping properties (e.g. one View setting `aggregation` and another View setting `attribute_keys`, both leaving the stream `name` as the default configured by the